VillageManTB/UNC-Files/data_structures/avl_tree/README.md

 # AVL Tree

-Your task in A7 is to implement an AVL tree as an implementation of the interface SelfBalancingTree.

 A skeleton AVLTree class has been provided.
 You must at least provide a constructor that takes no arguments and creates an empty AVLTree.
 You can either use a null element value to indicate that a tree is empty or